 Check out our Nature Inspired Autumn Kids Craft post for some inspiration on what to do with your treasure haul!

-If you would like to do your own scavenger hunt, I am giving ours as a printable as a FREE gift for signing up to our mailing list.
-Just pop your e-mail in below to get your copy.
+If you would like to do your own scavenger hunt, a copy of ours is in ‘The Secret Garden’ section, my subscriber only area full of free downloads.
+If you’d like access to it, just pop your details in below.
 Just remember to let me know how it goes!